fercastt/Android-Package-Remover-Interface/README.md

 ## Features
 - Option 1: List all packages and select for removal
-	- You can remove packages as with adb but many at once.
+	- You can remove packages as with ADB but many at once.
 - Option 2: Search packages by keyword
     - You can also search for a specific package and all instances will be shown and removable.
-- Option 3: Spawn adb shell
+- Option 3: Spawn ADB shell
-    - In case you need an adb shell in the same window.
+    - In case you need an ADB shell in the same window.
 - Option 4: Exit

 ## Smartphone Setup